fairponzi/fairponzi.github.io/README.md

 * 100% open source
   * Website(html/javascript) + SmartContract(solidity)
 * 100% fair and easy gambling
-  * EVERY people has EXCAT the same information!
+  * EVERY people has EXACT the same information!

 ## What we don't have:
 * No control of your funds